 Medicine records were well maintained and facilitated the audit process.
 Areas of good practice were acknowledged.
-They included additional records for the administration of transdermal patches and running stock balances of some medicines.
+They included extra records for documenting the site of application of transdermal patches and monitoring the administration of bisphosphonates.

 Practices for the management of medicines were audited throughout the month by the staff and management.
+This included running stock balances for several medicines, nutritional supplements, creams and thickening agents.
 In addition, a quarterly audit was completed by the community pharmacist.

-Following discussion with the registered manager and staff and examination of care files, it was evident that other healthcare professionals are contacted when required to meet the needs of patients.
+Following observation, discussion with the staff and examination of records, it was evident that other healthcare professionals are contacted when required to meet the needs of patients.